aju22/DocumentGPT/README.md

 ## Acknowledgements

-DocumentGPT is built using Streamlit, OpenAI Chat API, and various open-source libraries.
+DocumentGPT is built using Streamlit, OpenAI Chat API, Langchain and various open-source libraries.
 We would like to acknowledge the contributions of the developers and contributors of these libraries.